Last updated: October 2021

 Relationship and interpersonal issues can be a contributing cause or a result of eating disorders.
 (One psychologist we interviewed, Traci Bank Cohen, hypothesized that childhood attachment patterns may inform our relationship with food.)
 Unhealthy relationships or avoiding peers may be factors that maintain eating disorders and prevent recovery.
 And many people with anorexia develop the disorder in adolescence, which is a critical time when relationships are developed and interpersonal skills are learned.
 Interpersonal therapy, one of the most common psychotherapies for anorexia, works to address these complexities in three phases of therapy over four to five months.
 Like CBT, IPT needs more clinical research to determine how effective it is in treating anorexia (Murphy, Straebler, Basden, Cooper, & Fairburn, 2012).

 Medications for Anorexia

-There is little evidence to support the use of prescription medications for anorexia, but some doctors will still prescribe them depending on the situation.
+There is little evidence to support the use of prescription medications for anorexia.
 Treatments for anorexia should target both physical (weight gain) and psychological aspects of the disorder.
-The practice guidelines from the American Psychological Association state that combining antidepressants (specifically SSRIs) with psychotherapy may help reduce depression, anxiety, or obsessive thinking and behaviors in people with anorexia.
+Combining antidepressants (specifically SSRIs) with psychotherapy may help reduce depression, anxiety, or obsessive thinking and behaviors in people with anorexia, and there is some evidence that SSRIs may be helpful for preventing relapse in people who have gained back weight.
 Certain classes of antidepressants, such as tricyclic antidepressants and MAO inhibitors, should be avoided by those with eating disorders.
-The FDA has issued a black-box warning for bupropion (Wellbutrin) for patients with eating disorders as it may increase risk of seizures.
+The FDA has issued a black-box warning for bupropion (Wellbutrin) for patients with eating disorders as it may increase risk of seizures (Marvanova & Gramith, 2018).